ia-eknorr/ignition-lint/README.md

 ### Action scenarios

 * No style conflicts
-  * The check will pass
+  * The action will pass
 * No files given
-  * The test will pass
+  * The action will pass
 * Style conflicts are found
   * The action will fail with logs showing the bad names
   ![test-failure](images/test-failure.png)